Tails86/ansi-string/README.md

     - `ul_rgb(...)` to enable underline and set the underline color
     - `dul_rgb(...)` to enable double underline and set the underline color
     - Value given may be either a 24-bit integer or 3 x 8-bit integers, separated by commas
     - Each given value within the parenthesis is treated as hexadecimal if the value starts with "0x", otherwise it is treated as a decimal value
+- A string containing known ANSI directives (ex: `"01;31"` for BOLD and FG_RED)
+    - This string will be parsed, and all invalid values, including RESET (0), will be thrown out
+- Integer values which will be parsed in a similar way to strings

-A formatting setting may also be any of the following, but it's not advised to specify settings in any of these ways unless there is a specific reason to do so.
+A setting may also be any of the following, but these are not advised because they will be used verbatim, and optimization of codes on string output will not occur.
 - An AnsiSetting object
-- A string containing known ANSI directives (ex: `"01;31"` for BOLD and FG_RED)
-    - The string will normally be parsed into separate settings unless the character "[" is the first character of the string (ex: `"[38;5;214"`)
+- A string which starts with the character `"["` plus ANSI directives (ex: `"[38;5;214"`)
-    - Never specify the reset directive (0) because this is implicitly handled internally
-- A single ANSI directive as an integer

 Examples: